AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/modify-or-delete-an-interactive-webinar.md

 ---
 # Modify or Delete an Interactive Webinar {#modify-or-delete-an-interactive-webinar}

-Laern how to make changes to your Interactive Webinar.
+Learn how to make changes to your Interactive Webinar.

 ## Modify an Interactive Webinar {#modify-an-interactive-webinar}